Image credit: visuals on Unsplash

 The authors also speculate that the gravity of COVID-19 as a subject may also interfere with a reader’s ability to analyze new information.
 “Part of the issue with health and this pandemic is that it’s very anxiety-inducing,” Rand said.
 “Being emotionally aroused is another thing that makes you less likely to stop and think carefully.”

 Still, the emotional element of the situation in only partially to blame.
 The authors note that the structure of social media, which rewards users who post eye-catching news with more likes, retweets, and followers even when the story isn’t true, might be encouraging this negative behavior.

 “There is just something more systemic and fundamental about the social media context that distracts people from accuracy,” Rand said.
 “I think part of it is that you’re getting this instantaneous social feedback all the time.
 Every time you post something, you immediately get to see how many people liked it.
 And that really focuses your attention on: How many people are going to like this?
 Which is different from: How true is this?”

 The researchers suggest that a solution for this over-sharing of false information could be to simply remind people to think about the accuracy of the news they are consuming.
 For example, they found that when study participants were asked to rate accuracy at the start of their news-viewing sessions, the quality of the news they shared increased significantly.

 “The idea is, if you nudge them about accuracy at the outset, people are more likely to be thinking about the concept of accuracy when they later choose what to share.
 So then they take accuracy into account more when they make their sharing decisions,” explained Rand.

-Being aware of the pitfalls of social media and building a healthy relationship with it are all new concepts as these platforms are so new.
+Being aware of the pitfalls of social media and building a healthy relationship with it are challenging but essential.
 Studies such as this are important in an age where we are navigating how this new form of communication shapes our society and influences our way of thinking.